ibm-cloud-docs/containers/cs_regions.md

   * UK South
   * US South

-  **Note**: If you are not a paid customer, you are unable to create lite clusters in the US South region.
+  **Note**: Customers with a Pay As You Go or Subscription account can create lite clusters in the US South region.

 ## {{site.data.keyword.Bluemix_notm}} region API endpoints